| |

 It was a now-or-never leap in the dark.

-I started working as a temporary secretary and translator in offices around the city, and went moonlighting as a design student in evening and weekend classes at the University to fill my application portfolio.
+Well, I packed my bags and bought a ferry ticket to England.
+For a while, I 'temped' my way around London as a secretary and translator, and went moonlighting as a design student in evening and weekend classes at the University to fill my application portfolio.
 Here are a few snippets from it:

-Dreams Come True, Part I When I finally put my application in, one of the top design schools in the country offered me a place on their BA (Hons) course in Design/Textile Design.
-(Whoa!)
+When I finally put my application in, one of the top British design schools offered me a place on their BA (Hons) course in Design/Textile Design.
+They even let me skip the year of Foundation Studies.

-So I went back to school, with fantastically talented people who were at least 20 years younger than me (and I was shaking in my boots!)
+Whoa!
+So back to school I went ... shaking in my boots ... joining a class of fantastically talented people who were at least 20 years younger than me.

 I reckon the three years on that course took about 20 years off my brain.